ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 How to use this equation to find the gradient?
 First of all, we have to find $h_1, \ldots, h_{N-1}$, i.e. perform all the steps of the forward pass (except the last one).
 Then we have to find all the derivatives of functions $g^N$, $g^{N-1}$, …, $g^2$, $g^1$ at the corresponding points $h_{N-1}$, $h_{N-2}$, …, $h_1$, $x$.
 Then we have to multiply everything.

-As the leftmost multiplier is a vector-row, we are in the situation very similar to equation $\eqref{phiAB}$: we have a vector-row that is multiplied to a product of matrices.
+As the leftmost multiplier is a vector-row, we are in a situation very similar to equation $\eqref{phiAB}$: we have a vector-row that is multiplied by a product of matrices.
 Just like we discussed above, the most natural and efficient way is to do it left-to-right: we first find a product

 {{< math >}}$$
 \nabla_{\!h_{N-1}} g^N
 \frac{\partial g^{N-1}}{\partial h_{N-2}},
 $${{< /math >}}

-obtain a new vector-row, multiply it by the next matrix, and so on.
+obtain a new vector row, multiply it by the next matrix, and so on.
 Now the calculation flow goes backward, from the terms with large indexes to the terms with small indexes (left-to-right if we look at the formula, or right-to-left if we look at the picture).
-This is what is known as _backward pass_.
+This is what is known as _the backward pass_.

-Theoretically, one _can_ find the product in the right-hand side of equation $\eqref{nablaG}$ in a different order, e.g. right-to-left, but it would not be very efficient: one had to find and store some large intermediate matrices during the calculations.
-In our approach, we store only the initial matrices and intermediate vector-rows.
+Theoretically, one _can_ find the product on the right-hand side of the equation $\eqref{nablaG}$ in a different order, e.g. right-to-left, but it would not be very efficient: one had to find and store some large intermediate matrices during the calculations.
+In our approach, we store only the initial matrices and intermediate vector rows.

 {{< callout note >}}

 To summarise: consider a function that is given as a composition.
 There are two natural problems associated with it: to find its value at a particular point and to find its gradient.
 The flow of calculation of the value is forward, and the flow of calculation of the gradient is backward.
-To perform backward pass, we need to perform forward pass first to be able to find the derivatives that are needed in the backward pass.
+To perform the backward pass, we need to perform the forward pass first to be able to find the derivatives that are needed in the backward pass.

 {{< /callout >}}